OPALX-project/OPALX-project.github.io/For Developers/CodingStyle.md

 -   Use descriptive names.
 -   Use compound name.
--   Compound names shouldn't be to long (up to three words).
+-   Compound names shouldn't be too long (up to three words).
 -   Use short names where it makes sense, for example counters (`i`, `j`, `k` etc).